 - You bail your loved one out when their drinking keeps them from responsibilities.

-- Their behavior when they drink makes you nervous.
+- Their behavior when they drink makes you nervous or upset.

 - You’ve called or thought about calling the police because of your loved one’s drinking.